 How to Read a Food Label

 You’ve seen the "Nutrition Facts" label on everything from a bag of baby carrots to a box of pasta.
-It tells you how much fat, cholesterol, sodium, carbohydrate, protein, vitamins, and minerals are in a serving.
+It tells you how much fat, cholesterol, sodium, carbohydrate, protein, vitamins, minerals, calories and more are in a serving.

 Confused by all the numbers?
 Here's what they really mean.